-Ginni Saraswati, award winning journalist shares How to, Create and Produce Podcasts, that Entertain, Empower and Engage Audiences.
+Ginni Saraswati, award winning journalist shares How to, start a podcast, that Entertains, Empowers and Engage Audiences.

 - Ginni is an award-winning journalist and host of the Ginni Show, Comedy & Connectivity.
 In this episode Ginni shares how podcasters can, create and produce, entertaining shows by understanding what they are good at.
 How podcasters can use their strengths to engage and entertain audiences.